EDIorg/EMLassemblyline/documentation/instructions.md

 Run the function `import_templates` in the RStudio Console to populate the metadata directory with template files for you to complete.
 You will need to supply a few arguments to this function:

 1. **path** A path for the directory to which metadata templates will be imported.
+2. **data.path** A path to the directory containing your data entities.
+The default value is set to "path", i.e. the location to which your metadata templates will be imported.
-2. **license** The license for your dataset ("CC0" or "CCBY").
+3. **license** The license for your dataset ("CC0" or "CCBY").
-3. **data.files** A list of the data tables of your dataset.
+4. **data.files** A list of the data tables of your dataset.
 File extension is not required.
 Do not include .zip directories here, they will be added in the `make_eml` step.

 ```
 # First load the EMLassemblyline package